robfig/cron/README.md

 where `<duration>` is a string accepted by [`time.ParseDuration`](http://golang.org/pkg/time/#ParseDuration).

-For example

-    @every 1h30m10s

-would indicate a schedule that activates every 1 hour, 30 minutes, 10 seconds.
+For example, `@every 1h30m10s` would indicate a schedule that activates every 1 hour, 30 minutes, 10 seconds.

 > Note: The interval does not take the job runtime into account.
 For example,
 > if a job takes *3 minutes* to run, and it is scheduled to run every *5 minutes*,